 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-The applied ESG investment strategy does not pursue a committed minimum reduction of the scope of the investments.
+The ESG investment strategy used does not provide for a mandatory minimum reduction of the extent of the investments.

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
 What is the policy to assess good governance practices of the investee companies?